 It is important to have the space and freedom to undertake these processes without external pressures, and so we respectfully ask recreational users to abide by signage and refrain from entering these areas at this time.
-We have also requested that Parks Victoria put in place Set Asides as a management tool under the National Parks Act for some areas in Dyurrite we have identified for heritage survey and assessment work.
+We have also requested that Parks Victoria put in place Set-Asides as a management tool under the National Parks Act for some areas in Dyurrite we have identified for heritage survey and assessment work.

 This is in response to recent challenges to Parks Victoria around the legality of the Temporary Protection Zones to exclude park visitors.
-It is the view of BGLC that if recreational users wish to undermine the intent of the non-enforceable Temporary Protection Zones, then we have no choice but to advocate for formal and legally enforceable Set Asides to be implemented in order to ensure visitor access is managed at least in the short term.
-There is potential for the Set Asides to be modified in future depending upon the outcomes of the heritage assessments.
+It is the view of BGLC that if recreational users wish to undermine the intent of the non-enforceable Temporary Protection Zones, then we have no choice but to advocate for formal and legally enforceable Set-Asides to be implemented in order to ensure visitor access is managed at least in the short term.
+There is potential for the Set-Asides to be modified in future depending upon the outcomes of the heritage assessments.

 Heritage Assessment Process & Potential Outcomes

 A series of on-country survey blocks will take place from November 2020 to early in the new year at Dyurrite.
 This will allow Traditional Owner experts and Parks Victoria heritage staff to identify, record and assess heritage values in the Dyurrite landscape.
 The assessments will focus on what measures need to be introduced to protect the heritage values, and this will almost definitely result in some ongoing visitor access restrictions to parts of the landscape.
 As part of the assessment process, BGLC will be seeking the involvement of the Gariwerd Wimmera Reconciliation Network, to provide advice and technical expertise on recreational use, in particular around considerations for Rock Climbing.
 (In this regard they have already been incredible allies and contributors of climber knowledge and perspectives in both Dyurrite and Gariwerd, and have respectfully advocated for recreational users in a way that other representative organisations could learn from.)
 Traditional Owners will then be able to make informed decisions on where heritage protection needs to take precedence, and where recreational activities are appropriate.
-Again, it is not the intent of BGLC to completely close down activities such as climbing, but to make sure such activities are not interfering with heritage values protection.
-Where the two conflict, we will naturally need to prioritise protection over use.
+Again, it is not the intent of BGLC to completely close down activities such as climbing but to make sure such activities are not interfering with heritage values protection.
+Where the two conflict, we will naturally need to prioritise protection overuse.
 We believe the relatively short-term inconvenience of the closures will be outweighed by the greater heritage protections and certainty for recreational use that will be the expected result of the survey and assessment process we are undertaking.

 Social and Economic Considerations

-BGLC and Traditional Owners recognise that changes to the management of recreational use in Dyurrite and Gariwerd has generated concern about the on the local economy and communities, and we want to make assurances that these concerns do not go unrecognised.
+BGLC and Traditional Owners recognise that changes to the management of recreational use in Dyurrite and Gariwerd has generated concern about the local economy and communities, and we want to make assurances that these concerns do not go unrecognised.
 This is why we successfully campaigned to Parks Victoria to allocate sufficient resources to undertake formal heritage surveys of the Dyurrite landscape, starting in November 2020, to fully scope out heritage protection needs and define designated recreational use areas, so that certainty can be provided as soon as possible to park visitors, local communities and small businesses that may rely on visitors.
-BGLC has also established a dialog with the Arapiles District Community Group, so that BGLC can address the concerns and impacts of the local community.
+BGLC has also established a dialogue with the Arapiles District Community Group so that BGLC can address the concerns and impacts of the local community.
 We have already identified a number of possible initiatives around cultural tourism which can provide benefits to the local economy, and we see this untapped area of development as a key going forward.